 When was the last time you looked at or considered the investment strategy of your SMSF?
-Has it been a set and forget strategy?
+Has it been a set-and-forget strategy?
 Do you just ok the same strategy every year at your annual review?
-Even if your fund has been performing well you need to consider whether or not your investment strategy still meets your needs.
-You might be a lot closer to retirement now than when you established your fund and you may need to take a more conservative approach to investments.
+Even if your fund has been performing well you need to consider whether your investment strategy still meets your needs.
+You might be a lot closer to retirement now than when you established your fund and need to take a more conservative approach to investments.

-Alternatively, if you have plenty of time before retirement you may need to consider a more growth-oriented approach.
-An investment strategy is something the Australian Taxation Officer wants reviewed at least annually and a half-yearly once over is a good idea for responsible trustees.
+Alternatively, if you have plenty of time before retirement you may want to consider a more growth-oriented approach.
+An investment strategy is something the ATO wants reviewed at least annually and a half-yearly once over is a good idea for responsible trustees.
 Reviews should be scheduled in the investment strategy document.

 4. Do you need to rebalance?

 Even if you are reasonably happy with your asset allocation, you may need to balance your investments as a result of market movements.
-If one of your investments has had a very good year, in comparison to other investments which may have just had an ok year, that investment may now account for a much larger proportion of your portfolio than you originally stipulated in your asset allocation.
+If one of your investments has had a very good year, that investment may now account for a much larger proportion of your portfolio than you originally stipulated in your asset allocation.

-If you want to maintain that asset allocation, you will need to sell down some of that asset and reallocate funds to other investments.
-Alternatively, you can amend your asset allocation but you will need to explain why.
+If you want to maintain your stipulated asset allocation, you will need to sell down some of that asset and reallocate funds to other investments.
+Alternatively, you can amend your target asset allocation but you will need to explain why.

 5. Are all investments allowed under your fund’s trust deed?